vectordotdev/vector/rfcs/README.md

 ### Keep the scope small

 Use the "Scope" section to address out of scope concerns, like future improvements.
-This signals to the team that you are aware of these concerns but have explicitly chosen to defer them.
+This signals to the Vector team that you are aware of these concerns but have explicitly chosen to defer them.
 This not only helps to keep the RFC discussion focused, but also the implementation, resultin in a quicker overall delivery time.

 ### Be opinionated and propose a single solution

 Your job as the RFC author is to navigate the issue at hand and propose an opinionated solution.
 Ambiguity creates unproductive discussion and should be eliminated while drafting the RFC.
 This does not mean you need to go at it alone.
-You are encouraged to investigate and discuss solutions with your team while you draft the RFC, but the end state of the RFC should land on a single recommendation that you are reasonably confident in.
+You are encouraged to investigate and discuss solutions with the Vector team while you draft the RFC, but the end state of the RFC should land on a single recommendation that you are reasonably confident in.
 Use the "Rationale" section to justify your proposal and the "Alternatives" section to note other solutions you considered.
 See the [FAQ](#faq) for more info navigating your solution.